 Some of the cracks are very large and easily spotted, others are less obvious, and some are down right microscopic.
 Click here to see a video of one of these tiny cracks discovered during pressure testing.
 Even if no cracks are visible the only sure-fire way to determine if a head is cracked is by pressure testing, as was the case with the head in the video.
 It’s crack was not visible to the naked eye, but showed up when subjected to 100psi air pressure.

 — Every crack has been in one of five areas beneath the follower housing.Never in a combustion chamber or deck area.

 Early 3.4 heads and some 3.2 heads had just two (instead of 3) coolant expansion plugs beneath the lifter housing.
 These heads have two locations that are subject to cracks.

-—I have never seen a head that had more than one crack, but over time among the two & three plug heads I have observed 5 specific crack locations Each crack has it’s own unique fault line and a crack in any given position will follow pretty much the same path from head to head.
+—I have rarely see a head that has more than one crack, but over time among the two & three plug heads I have observed 5 specific crack locations Each crack has it’s own unique fault line and a crack in any given position will follow pretty much the same path from head to head.

 —Some radiate from one of the coolant expansion plugs over toward the nearest spark plug well.